ThomasHelfer/ThomasHelfer/README.md

 ### Hi there 👋

+I’m Thomas Helfer, dedicated researcher at the crossroads of artificial intelligence, high-performance computation, and astrophysics.

 <!--
 **ThomasHelfer/ThomasHelfer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.